 River Discovery programs often include hiking, swimming, rafting, paddle boarding and kayaking that strengthen the mind, body and spirit.
 Activities can be customized to accommodate any fitness level or limitation; no experience required.
 A medical release from a physician is required.

-You may pre-register for each program by clicking the link below, additional registration paperwork will be emailed to you to complete your registration.
+You may pre-register for each program by clicking the link below, additional registration paperwork will be emailed in order to complete your registration.

 Youth and Family 1-day Adventures

-1-day youth and family adventures are offered for free to children, 6 years old and up and their families (max of 6, this is negotiable).
+1-day youth and family adventures are offered for free to children 6 years+ and their families (max of 6, this is negotiable).
 Please complete the pre-registration form now to reserve your spot.

 Joe & Fran Tonsmeire Salmon River Adventure

-River Discovery's 6-day Adult Adventure program offers cancer survivors 18 and older a trip of a lifetime.
-This 6 day/5 night adventure will give them the opportunity to meet and bond with other adults survivors while rafting and camping on the beautiful sandy beaches of the Main Salmon River.
+August 24-30, 2019.
+This 6-day Adult Adventure program offers cancer survivors 18 and older a trip of a lifetime.
+This 6 day/5 night adventure will give them the opportunity to meet and bond with other adult survivors while rafting and camping on the beautiful sandy beaches of the Main Salmon River.

-Participants must pre-register for a lottery draw, pre-registrations are accepted until May 3rd.
-A lottery draw will take place on May 4th and the 1st round of select participants will be notified and given the opportunity to hold their spot.
-The river adventure programs are offered for free, although an application fee of $60 is required.
-All selected participants will need to have their physician complete a medical release in order to complete the registration.
+Participants must pre-register for a lottery draw- pre-registrations are accepted through March 31, 2019.
+A lottery draw will take place on April 1st and the 1st round of select participants will be notified and given the opportunity to hold their spot.
+The river adventure programs are offered for free, although an application fee is required.
+All selected participants require a medical release from their physician in order to complete the registration.